ninesl/mindtick/README.md

 When you run a `mindtick` command, the tool searches for the `store.mindtick` file starting from your current directory and traversing up the directory tree.
 This means that you can use Mindtick from any subdirectory of your project, and the tool will always find and operate on the nearest `store.mindtick` file.

+NOTE: The ANSI colors only work in terminals that support it, if you were to use this with Windows Powershell or Command Prompt you will see the ANSI escape codes as plaintext.
+So I recommend to not do this on windows or use another terminal!
+(Works great in the integrated vscode terminal on all OS's)

 ## Installation

 Make sure you have the most recent version of go installed *(1.24.4 at the time of writing)*